 So, what are HR’s strategies to meet these challenges in 2024?

-While lower percentages of HR professionals predicted budget increases in any functional area of HR compared with 2023, 34 percent said their departments plan to increase their budget for HR employee compensation for 2024, making it the second-highest area in terms of increased investment.
+Thirty-four percent of HR respondents said their departments plan to increase their budget for HR employee compensation for 2024, making it the second-highest area of increased investment.

 Looking to Diverse Talent Pools